idec-teams/2025_LZU-MEDICINE-CHINA/docs/wet-lab/parts.md

 of \"repair\" and \"defense\" simultaneously.

 Furthermore, we uploaded the stringent plasmid backbone PIP501 (BBa_251CFLR3) used in our system.
-This backbone, which was previously unavailable in the iGEM Registry, is expected to serve as a valuable resource for future teams working on similar projects.
+This backbone, which was previously unavailable in the iDEC Registry, is expected to serve as a valuable resource for future teams working on similar projects.

 |              |             |                                                                                                                                                                                                                                     |
 | ------------ | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |